 The Rep Fitness Rubber Coated Hex Dumbbells are priced a bit cheaper than their competitors, but they are constructed in a way that I personally prefer more.
 They have a straight, 100% knurled handle, rather than the typical tapered and partially-knurled handle you see on most hex dumbbells.
 Their construction also has a completely fixed rubber head, setting them apart from competitors’ constructions that often come loose.

 Rogue E-Coat Kettlebells

 I believe the Rogue E-Coat Kettlebells are the best kettlebells on the market for most people.
 The coating is superior to the typical powder coat in both durability and overall feel.
-They are priced competitively, but are some of the highest quality bells I’ve used after testing almost every kettlebell there is in the past 5 years.
+They are priced competitively but are some of the highest quality bells I’ve used after testing almost every kettlebell there is in the past 5 years.

 At the end of the day, no machine or barbell is going to fully replicate the benefits we reap from working out with free weights.
-There are drawbacks, especially that typical dumbbell weights aren’t going to give seasoned lifters a “heavy” stimulus like a max squat would.
+There are drawbacks, especially that typical dumbbell weights aren’t going to give seasoned lifters a “heavy” stimulus as a max squat would.
 That being said, if you want to improve your overall body composition and athleticism, free weights are absolutely a great option.